Foellinger Auditorium: Renovations

 The Auditorium was renovated in 1915, 1937, 1951 and 1970.
 The alterations to the interior in 1915 were intended to help the building's serious acoustical problem.
 The renovation in 1937 included a major seat replacement project, which reduced the seating capacity from 2,500 to 1,936 seats.
 The renovation also added dressing rooms and the interior dome ceiling was lowered to help eliminate the echo.
 Also, some decorative elements were removed.

 In 1951, changes were made to bring the building into compliance with fire codes.
 These included adding fire doors throughout the building and separating the stairwells from the lobby.

 By 1970, many campus planners were suggesting that the now worn-out Auditorium be destroyed.
-However, thanks to a $3 million gift in 1983 from newspaper publisher Helene Foellinger (Class of 1932) of the Fort Wayne News-Sentinel, the auditorium was instead renovated again, built and refinished to Blackall’s original design under the supervision of architect Walker Johnson, who utilized Blackall's original plans and drawings, as well as tinted lithographs.
+However, thanks to a $3 million gift in 1983 from newspaper publisher Helene Foellinger (Class of 1932) of the Fort Wayne News-Sentinel, the auditorium was instead renovated again, built and refinished to Blackall's original design under the supervision of architect Walker Johnson, who utilized Blackall's original plans and drawings, as well as tinted lithographs.
 Wings and a backstage area were added – a total of 6,000 square feet – a new wooden stage floor was installed, seating was replaced, and the sheet metal dome was replaced with a copper one with a 4.5 foot pineapple and 396 embedded lights.
 In addition the stage lighting and audio system were improved.
 A rededication ceremony was held on April 26, 1985, when the name of the building was changed to "Foellinger Auditorium".

 As part of the renovation, the seating capacity was reduced to 1,750.
 Of these, 915 are on the main floor, and 835 are in the balcony.

 Current uses

-Foellinger Auditorium is currently used as a large lecture hall, mainly for the Economics Department.
+Foellinger Auditorium is currently used as a large lecture hall.
 The facility is also used for guest speakers, performances, concerts, and other events.
 According to the Auditorium's manager, around 17,000 students use the facility for class and another 5,000 to 10,000 attend various events each week.

-The auditorium has a camera atop it which captures live video of the Main Quad, which can be accessed on the UIUC website.
+The auditorium has a camera atop it which captures live video of the Main Quad, which can be accessed on the Illinois website.

 Directly in front of the building, at the bottom of the stairs, there in a semi-circular forecourt area.
 Due to the architecture, when standing directly in the center, an echo can be heard by the speaker.
 This area is known as the "echo spot" to most students on the campus.